Input YAML Files#

 Note

-Susceptibility data are selected based on exact matching of the specified temperatures.
-Temperatures are compared numerically and must match the values provided in the input configuration.
+Susceptibility data are selected based on exact matching of the specified temperature.
+The temperature is compared numerically and must match the value provided in the input configuration.

 Fitting-only blocks#